 - Eliminate unnecessary data entry.
 Once employees have made all of their elections, HR has to input all of the updated information into their payroll system, which poses the risk of human error.
 Since Paycor has a single system of record, which means no double-entry, we save you time and eliminate the chance of error.

+And that conversation should take many different forms.
 Since there are currently five generations participating in the workforce, one blanketed communication method won’t cover everyone.

 - Company intranet

 - Posters and banners

 If you’re sending out information electronically, make sure you have current personal email addresses on file so that employees, especially remote and non-office workers, can access the details of the health insurance plan at home.

 7. As the Employer, What Am I Legally Required to do if an Employee Misses Open Enrollment?

 The onus of enrolling in a benefits plan falls completely onto the employee to whom it is offered.
 If an employee does not sign up during the open enrollment period, they will not be able to be a part of the initial plan offering.

 There are still options that could see them engage in the benefits offered by the company.
 That’s because there are special enrollment periods they could qualify for.
 These could include a life event, a change in their household income level or the loss of an existing health plan.
 One of these events usually triggers a 30-day window to enroll in the company’s benefits plan.

 Employees also have the option of seeking short-term health insurance, outside of the company’s offered packages.
 These short-term plans will provide them with a health insurance plan if they missed the enrollment deadline.
 Short-term plans offer some flexibility to employees to enable them to get limited health insurance coverage.

 Still Have Questions?